Miss Minnesota 2014

 Savannah competed against 24 other women for the title of Miss Minnesota 2014.
 The fourth runner-up was Miss St. Paul, Rachel Latuff; third runner up was Miss Central Lakes, Lauren Johnson; second runner-up was Kate Wilson, Miss Rochester; first runner up was Chantal Wilson, Miss Northwest.
 Over $20,000 in educational scholarships were awarded at this year’s pageant among the 25 contestants.

 The Miss Minnesota Scholarship Pageant is an official preliminary to the Miss America Pageant, which is the largest provider of scholarship assistance to young women in the world.
-Ms. Cole will compete for the title of Miss America at Boardwalk Hall in Atlantic City, New Jersey on Sunday, September 14 - LIVE on ABC.

 Photo: Sarah Morreim Photography